-- Planning actions, including developing a detailed site plan and carrying out a site drainage management plan. - Carry out an ecological assessment of the potential impacts of the planned rehabilitation. - Carry out proposed measures, which will be a combination of drain blocking, peat field re-profiling and cell-bunding. - Phase 2 measures will include fertiliser application, seeding of targeted vegetation and inoculation of Sphagnum. - Silt ponds will continue to be maintained during the rehabilitation and decommissioning schedule. - Evaluate success of short-term rehabilitation measures outlined above and remediate, where necessary.
+- Planning actions, including developing a detailed site plan and carrying out a hydrology and drainage assessment. - Carry out an ecological appraisal of the potential impacts of the planned rehabilitation. - Carry out proposed measures, which will be a combination of drain blocking, peat field re-profiling, cell-bunding, wetland measures and fertiliser applications targeting headlands, high fields and other areas (where required). - Phase 2 measures may include seeding of targeted vegetation and inoculation of Sphagnum in suitable areas. - Silt ponds will continue to be maintained during the rehabilitation and decommissioning phase. - Evaluate success of short-term rehabilitation measures outlined above and remediate, where necessary. - Decommissioning of silt-ponds will be assessed and carried out, where required.